 School’s Participation: School indicated in the student’s IEP the need for an iPad to achieve educational goals.
 School provided student with an iPad for educational purposes in middle school.
 When the transfer of the iPad did not occur in a timely manner from the middle school, student was provided a Kindle Fire to use at the high school.

 Problem: Technical difficulties, including licensing issues, delayed the transfer of the iPad to the student at the high school until March of the ninth grade year.
-Once the student received the iPad, the support teacher and one-on-one aide were not trained in using the iPad as assistive technology to support the student.
+Once the student received the iPad, the support teacher and one-on-one aide were not trained in using the iPad as AT to support the student.

 Results: School was considered in violation of IDEA for not providing a FAPE.
 The district was ordered to contract with a private speech pathologist and/or an expert in iPad educational application technology to research, acquire, and teach the student, parent, teachers, and aide how to use appropriate educational applications to assist the student in a variety of ways and how these applications can be useful in supporting the IEP goals.